 The quote referring to baptism is, "Else what shall they do which are baptized for the dead, if the dead rise not at all? why are they then baptized for the dead?"
 (1Corinthians 15:29, KJV).

 The Mormons use the above verse to justify their teaching that a person who is alive can partake of baptism for or on behalf of someone who is dead.
-After they perform this ritual, they believe the spirit of the deceased person can then either accept or reject the offered ordinance.
+After they perform this ritual, the spirit of the deceased person (according to them) has the power either to accept or reject the ordinance done on their behalf.
 This group has practiced this ceremony since 1840 A.D.

 The belief that the efforts of those still alive (e.g. baptism) can aid the dearly departed is not limited to the Mormons.
 The Catholic Church also teaches that humans can positively impact the eternal standing of those who have perished.

 In their comments on 1Corinthings 15:29 the Catholics state, ". . . the passage at least furnishes historical evidence of the prevalence at the time of belief in the efficacy of works for the dead . . . it is probable that the practice in question was something in itself legitimate, and to which the Apostle gives his tacit approbation."
 (1913 Catholic Encyclopedia).

 The general context of this "baptism" section concerns those in Corinth who heard about Jesus' resurrection but still doubted, if not outright denied, that Christians will someday experience the same thing (1Corinthians 15:12).